-To add a application to the startup list, you need to know the exact command line of the application.
-By default settings, Ubuntu stores all the applications shortcuts in /usr/share/applications/.
-So, navigate to the path and search for the program name in the search box.
+Before proceeding to the actual process to add an application to the startup list, you need first to know the command-line way of launching your app.
+By default settings, Ubuntu stores all the applications shortcuts in the following path:

-Launch ‘Startup Applications’ from the Dash menu.
+Launch the ‘Startup Applications’ from the Unity Dash menu.
+You can begin with typing “startup” for the result to appear.

 Click ‘Add’ and paste the copied command in the ‘Command’ section.
 You can give ‘Name’ and ‘Comment’ whatever you want.
 Click ‘Add’.